 Each board meets the same day and time each month at the same site.
 Commitment, confidentiality, and monthly attendance is important.

-We are looking for medical, mental health practitioners and social workers, as well as law enforcement, educators, and individuals with professional experience working with substance abuse, domestic violence, housing, and other areas which impact the families of children in foster care.
-This is important as we continue to develop diverse, professional boards made up of caring, resourceful, and committed volunteers.
+We are looking for individuals from diverse backgrounds, cultures, ethnicities and professions.
+Must be over the age of 21.
+Individuals with community knowledge, and also those with backgrounds to do with medical, mental health, social worker, education, substance abuse, domestic violence, housing, and other areas which impact the families of children in foster care.
+This is important as we continue to develop diverse, boards made up of caring, resourceful, and committed community volunteers.

 1225 L. St., Suite 401, Lincoln, NE 68508, US